Formulating dairy cow rations

 Least cost formulation includes:

-Finding what feeds need combining to meet or exceed these constraints at the lowest cost per pound of dry matter (DM)
+Finding what feeds need to be combined to meet or exceed these constraints at the lowest cost per pound of dry matter (DM).

 A true maximum profit ration program includes:

 A least cost function.

 A maximum profit (income over feed cost) for one of the constraints or specifications to formulate on.

 In maximum profit, the computer selects feeds and calculates a milk production level to obtain maximum profit.

 In least cost or balanced rations, the computer only selects feeds to meet the nutrient needs specified for a given level of milk production.

 Rules of thumb for formulating lactating cow rations

 Decrease dry matter intake 0.2% for cows less than 90 days in milk.